David-Else/developer-workstation-setup-script-debian/README.md

 > [!NOTE]
 > - Do not provide any details for the root account, your user account will then have administrative rights.
 > - Leave Gnome as the default desktop environment.
-> - Use the Software & Updates application or the terminal to remove `cdrom` from `/etc/apt/sources.list`.
+> - If you installed from a DVD ISO use the Software & Updates application or the terminal to remove `cdrom` from `/etc/apt/sources.list`.
 Look in Other Software:
 > ![Software & Updates](./images/sources.png)

 ## Setting up Debian